codiac2600/Ideamaker-Profiles/README.md

-# Prusa Slicer Profiles for Stock Marlin and Original Prusa Firmware
+# Ideamaker Profiles for Stock Marlin and Original Prusa Firmware

 ### Firmware